benedictvs/FOCS-Calculator/README.md

 1. Clone the repository locally onto your machine
 2. Open up your terminal and enter the command `python --version`.
 If you do not have at least version 3.9.6, or you do not have Python installed.
 Please update and install that now.
 3. Navigate to the directory that you installed FOCS Calculator to, and run the command `pip install -r requirements.txt`
+    1. If pip install fails, run `pip install [package]` on all of the packages listed on requirements.txt.
+Ideally, you should be updated to the lastets version of pip and the latest versions of those packaages.
+Not being upddated is unlikely to break something, but do so at your own risk.
 4. Finally, run the command `python main.py` and you should be good to go!

 ## Development Guide